DataDog/datadog-secret-backend/docs/aws/ssm.md

 ## Configuration

-### IAM Permission needed
+### IAM Permission Policy (if using an Instance Profile)

-Add this permission as a permission policy to the user role that has been attached to the EC2 instance upon which the given agent is running.
+Create a similar IAM Permission Policy as the example below to allow resources (EC2, ECS, etc. instances) to access your specified secrets.
+Please refer to [AWS SSM official documentation](https://docs.aws.amazon.com/systems-manager/) for more details on allowing resources to access secrets.

 ```json
 {